-A common problem that is encountered when adding new replication slaves is that the new slave fails with a series of warning and error messages like these:
+A common problem that is encountered when adding new replicas is that the new slave fails with a series of warning and error messages like these:

---relay-logoption is not specified, the relay log files contain the host name as part of their file names.
-(This is also true of the relay log index file if the
+relay_logsystem variable is not specified, as the relay log files contain the host name as part of their file names.
+This is also true of the relay log index file if the

---relay-log-indexoption is not used.
-See Section 2.4, “Replication and Binary Logging Options and Variables”, for more information about these options.)
+relay_log_indexsystem variable is not used.
+For more information about these variables, see Section 2.4, “Replication and Binary Logging Options and Variables”.

 To avoid this problem, use the same value for

---relay-logon the new slave that was used on the existing slave.
-(If this option was not set explicitly on the existing slave, use
+relay_logon the new replica that was used on the existing replica.
+If this option was not set explicitly on the existing replica, use

-.)
-If this is not feasible, copy the existing slave's relay log index file to the new slave and set the
+.
+If this is not possible, copy the existing replica's relay log index file to the new replica and set the

---relay-log-indexoption on the new slave to match what was used on the existing slave.
-(If this option was not set explicitly on the existing slave, use
+relay_log_indexsystem variable on the new replica to match what was used on the existing replica.
+If this option was not set explicitly on the existing replica, use

-.)
-Alternatively—if you have already tried to start the new slave (after following the remaining steps in this section) and have encountered errors like those described previously—then perform the following steps:
+.
+Alternatively, if you have already tried to start the new replica after following the remaining steps in this section and have encountered errors like those described previously, then perform the following steps:

-Copy the contents of the existing slave's relay log index file into the new slave's relay log index file, making sure to overwrite any content already in the file.
+Copy the contents of the existing replica's relay log index file into the new replica's relay log index file, making sure to overwrite any content already in the file.